unfoldingWord/checking-tool-wrapper/Notes.md

 ## TO DOs

-- Adding new bible sources to the scripture pane isn't working.

 - Go over TODOs added to tools' codebase.
 - Remove prop selectors for wrappers in container.js
 - Change toggleReminder to toggleBookmark namespace in tc-ui-toolkit